bologer/anycomment.io/readme.txt

 > The support of dark theme was a bit pain in the ass.
 So we sat and thought it would be better if give control over the theme to you.
 > Give ability to drag & drop some of the elements, change colors, sized, etc. However it will come a bit further, for now a few new design options will be added.

+* Added option to premoderate comments with links, #84

 **Fixes:**